Biophilic Design Blog Series Part 3: 14 Core Principles of Biophilic Design

 Timber Haus incorporates mystery through innovative design elements and house structure.

 14) Risk/Peril is the balance of the sense of risk and the feeling of protection.
-Some spaces evoke the feeling of intrigue and greater stimulation when they provoke some risky feelings—the perception of falling, getting wet, hurt or losing control intrigue people.
+Some spaces evoke the feeling of intrigue and greater stimulation when they provoke some difficult feelings—the perception of falling, getting wet, hurt or losing control intrigue people.
 A great example of risk/peril is an infinity pool.

 Timber Haus incorporates risk/peril through glass floors, floating staircases, or full-height windows.
 All these features are entirely safe but can give the illusion of peril.